Alex Kirilloff Player Props: Twins vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 4.06 team ERA that ranks 12th across all MLB pitching staffs.
+- The Brewers have the 12th-ranked team ERA among all MLB pitching staffs (4.11).

-- The Brewers rank 25th in baseball in home runs given up (87 total, 1.3 per game).
+- Brewers pitchers combine to rank 24th in baseball in home runs surrendered (90 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.